CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 * A place to upload your Docker image, for example CSC [Rahti](../rahti/rahti-what-is.md), DockerHub or Quay.io.
 * Docker installed

-Steps to create your own custom image using Docker and host it on Rahti:
+Steps to create your own custom Docker image and host it on Rahti registry:

-1. Create Docker file
+1. First create a Dockerfile

+   A Dockerfile contains a set of instructions to build a docker image of your interest.
+The `FROM` directive is used to pull a base image from a repository.
+This image already includes some system dependecies and possibly Conda, R and/or some Python/R packages. `FROM` command must always be the first one in Dockerfile.
+Then, the commands beginning with `RUN` are the commands you would normally execute on your terminal and add additional layers on the top of base image.
+The `CMD` directive executes any initial scripts every time you launch the docker container.

+#### Jupyter notebook example

     For JupyterLab with some conda packages use the following as minimal example: